Dennis Trident 3: Canada

-In 1999, BC Transit of British Columbia, Canada, became the first North American transit agency to use double-decker transit buses, ordering 11 Dennis Tridents with Duple Metsec DM5000 bodywork assembled by Alexander.
-As one of them was damaged in transit, only ten of them reached BC, where they were allocated to the Victoria Regional Transit System in Victoria (being assigned fleet numbers 9001–9010) and entered service in 2000.
+In 1999, BC Transit of British Columbia, Canada, became the first North American transit agency to order low-floor double-decker transit buses, ordering 11 Dennis Tridents with Duple Metsec DM5000 bodywork assembled by Alexander.
+As one of them was damaged in transit, only ten of them reached BC, where they were allocated to the Victoria Regional Transit System in Victoria and entered service in 2000.

 In 2002, BC Transit ordered a further 19 Dennis Tridents, also with Duple Metsec DM5000 bodywork, one of which was meant to replace the Trident from the previous batch damaged in transit.
-The first 16 (vehicles 9021–9036) were allocated to Victoria from the outset, while the last three were originally allocated to Kelowna Regional Transit System based in Kelowna (as vehicles 0251–0253) and later transferred to Victoria in 2009 (and renumbered as 9037–9039).
-9036 was briefly loaned to GO Transit in Ontario as a demonstration vehicle in May 2002.

-BC Transit was the only North American operator to order transit-type Trident 3s, before the model was discontinued and replaced with the Enviro500.
+The first 16 vehicles were allocated to Victoria from the outset, while the last three were originally allocated to Kelowna Regional Transit System based in Kelowna before later being transferred to Victoria in 2009.
+One of these was taken on a demonstration roadtrip by TransBus across Canada in May 2002 before delivery to Kelowna, initially entering service with GO Transit in Ontario on services between the York Region and Toronto, before being demonstrated with Winnipeg Transit in Manitoba, Saskatoon Transit in Saskatchewan and the Edmonton Transit System in Alberta.
+BC Transit was the only North American operator to order transit-type Trident 3s before the model was discontinued and replaced with the Enviro500.

 Singapore

-In 1998, Singapore Bus Services ordered 20 Dennis Trident 3s with Duple Metsec DM5000 bodywork, as of which were Singapore's first low floor double-decker buses.
-However, due to the large number of Trident orders from Hong Kong, these buses only entered revenue service in July 2001 and were deployed to Hougang Bus Depot throughout their lifespan.
-When delivered, all buses featured advanced specifications such as Transit Media electronic display signages, and a fully low floor configuration, which was a rarity for SBS buses at the time of introduction.
-In 2013, some buses have their display signages replaced with Cool-Air or Hanover EDS units.
-All units were fully retired by August 2018.
+In 1998, Singapore Bus Services ordered 20 12 m Dennis Trident 3s with Duple Metsec DM5000 bodywork, which were Singapore's first low-floor double-decker buses.
+They were powered by Cummins M11-305E Euro II engines and fitted with Voith DIWA 863.3 three-speed automatic transmissions.
+However, due to a large volume of Trident 3 orders from Hong Kong, these buses only entered service in July 2001, being allocated to Hougang bus depot throughout their service life.
+All 20 Trident 3s were withdrawn by SBS Transit in August 2018 and were later scrapped, being replaced by MAN A95s with Gemilang Mark 4 bodies.

 United States

 Coach USA of the United States introduced 30 Trident 3s for its Gray Line sightseeing services.
 These were equipped with open-top Duple Metsec bodywork assembled by Alexander.
 These were followed by a further 10 buses with the same specifications.
-They entered service in 2001 and were allocated to cities such as New York City and San Diego.
+They were all entered service in 2001 and allocated to Twin America LLC (New York City – Gray Line/City Sightseeing) and Chicago (Coach USA).